For cPanel & WHM version 66

-PHP-FPM functions more quickly than traditional CGI-based methods, such as SUPHP, for multi-user PHP environments.
-It does not overload a system's memory with PHP from Apache processes, such as the
+PHP-FPM is faster than traditional CGI-based methods, such as SUPHP, for multi-user PHP environments.
+It does not overload a system's memory with PHP from Apache processes like

-Cpanel/PHPFPM.pm) module provides the basis of EasyApache support with PHP-FPM.
+Cpanel/PHPFPM.pm) module is the basis of EasyApache support with PHP-FPM.
 The module's built-in defaults generate configuration files that provide fully functional PHP-FPM pools for a domain.

 The system uses the following configuration files:

-- This example only uses a different value than the built-in default for the
+This only uses a different value than the built-in default for the

 |Old Name||New Name|

 If you prepend any PHP settings with the with the

 disable_classes flag, the system will append the new